 How common is linea nigra?

-Well, it’s hard to say, as there haven’t been many reliable studies or surveys carried out, but some sources suggest that 75-90% of pregnant women have a pregnancy line on their stomach at some point in their pregnancy.
+Well, it’s hard to say, as there haven’t been many reliable studies or surveys carried out.

 What happens if you don’t have a linea nigra?